lstak/node-sharepoint/README.md

 # SharePoint client for Node.js
-You can use this SharePoint client in Node.js application to access SharePoint 2010 lists and items, using ListData.svc, an OData based REST API for SharePoint 2010.
+This Node module provis a SharePoint client for Node.js applications.
+This allows you to access SharePoint 2010 lists and items, using ListData.svc, an OData based REST API for SharePoint 2010.

-The current version is developed for SharePoint Online, using claims based authentication.
+The current version is restricted to SharePoint Online, using claims based authentication.

 ## Installation

-As usual:
+Use npm to install the module:

 ````
     > npm install sharepoint